• Skip to primary navigation

 • Start by soaking dry fruits in rum for a day.
 I did it for 2 days.
 By this time the fruits will absorb the rum completely.

-• Take two baking pan and line it with parchment paper, butter the sides and bottom of the pan and set aside.
+• Preheat oven to 180 degree C. Take two round 8 inch baking pan and line it with parchment paper.
+Butter the sides and bottom of the pan and set aside.

-• Take sugar in a sauce pan and heat it on low heat.
-Now it will start to crystalize.
-Keep stiring and it will slowly start to melt.
+• Now Make Caramel.
+Take sugar in a sauce pan and heat it on low heat.
+Now it will start to crystalise.
+Keep stirring and it will slowly start to melt.
 Keep heating on low heat till it gets nice dark colour.
 Now take it off the heat and add in water and heat till the sugar dissolves again.
-Set aside to cool.
+Set aside so it cool.

 • Take dry fruits in a bowl and toss it with 2 tblspn of flour.
 Set aside.